speezepearson/biatob/README.markdown

 TODO
 --------------

+### P1: make this something _I_ want to use
+- offer to email users about resolved bets
+- add an "all my markets" page
+- add a navbar (auth / Home / New Market / My Markets / Settings)

+### P2: make this something other hardcore betting nerds might use
-- P1 [mvp]: consider a better model of user identity -- UserUserView is gross
+- consider a better model of user identity -- UserUserView is gross
+- add an actual home page
+- finish the tutorial, integrate it into ViewMarketPage and the home page
+- make the betting mechanism "more intuitive"
-- P2 [pre-beta]: write copy explaining how to operationalize a bet well (or find somebody else's explanation)
+- write copy explaining how to operationalize a bet well (or find somebody else's explanation)
-- P2 [pre-beta]: display remaining stake even to people who can't bet
+- display remaining stake even to people who can't bet
+- add "Sign in with [identity provider]"
+- make "bet"/"wager"/"market"/"stake"/"bettor"/"challenger" terminology consistent

+### P3: make this something Less Wrongers might use
-- P2 [pre-beta]: add more fields to CreateMarketRequest (e.g. "bettors are forbidden from trying to affect the outcome? [ ]" ; "if the result is disputed, who will arbitrate?")
+- add more fields to CreateMarketRequest:
+    - "bettors are forbidden from trying to affect the outcome? [y/n]"
-- P2 [pre-beta]: link from more places to other places
-- P2 [pre-beta]: add an actual home page
+    - "if the result is disputed, who will arbitrate?"
+    - "when will this market definitely be resolvable?"
-- P2 [pre-beta]: show users their balances with other users
+- show users their balances with other users
-- P2 [pre-beta]: consider a semi-formalized system for naming an arbiter
-- P2 [pre-beta]: figure out how users can undo accidental bets
+- figure out how users can undo accidental bets
-- P2 [pre-beta]: add "Sign in with [identity provider]"
-- P2 [pre-beta]: make "bet"/"wager"/"market"/"stake"/"bettor"/"challenger" terminology consistent
-- P2 [pre-beta]: _consider_ showing users each other's calibratedness / score / bets
-- P3 [nice-to-have]: market privacy controls
+- scale test
+- add "hide embeds" button for bettophobes (deceptively complicated!
+The user doesn't log in, so we have to store it in their cookie, but it should appear on some pages (all pages?
+Just Settings?))
+- let people subscribe to their mutuals' bets (RSS?)
+- consider letting people download a list of all their bets (Is this satisfied just Ctrl-S on an "All my markets" page?)
+- advertise to Caplan/Hanson/LessWrong/EAG/CFAR?

+### P4: things I'll do once I quit my software engineering job to follow this dream
-- P3 [nice-to-have]: monetize via freemium or subscription?
+- monetize via freemium or subscription?
+- market privacy controls
-- P3 [nice-to-have]: consider allowing "soft resolutions" so a market can resolve "80% yes"
+- consider allowing "soft resolutions" so a market can resolve "80% yes"
-- P3 [nice-to-have]: consider letting people download a list of all their bets
-- P3 [nice-to-have]: advertise to Caplan/Hanson/LessWrong/EAG/CFAR?
-- P4 [nice-to-have]: let people subscribe to their mutuals' bets (RSS?)
+- show users each other's calibratedness / score / bets